-If you’re the school president, dean, or another staff member, you’ll love hearing about the latest awards, accomplishments, and recognition your school is receiving.
+If you’re the school principal, or another staff member, you’ll love hearing about the latest awards, accomplishments, and recognition your school is receiving.

 This kind of content is “fresh” to you because it’s all about your organisation’s journey, and you’re a part of that journey.

-But all the accolades which validate the work of your school’s staff and faculty mean little to your target audience.
+But all the awards that validate the work of your school’s staff and faculty mean little to your target audience.
 That’s why accolades are not fresh, engaging content …

 … unless you can show your audience convincingly how this award directly helps them along their student journey.

 Does this award mean more scholarship funds will be available?
 Does your spot on some top ten list mean the research projects students can participate in will be more prestigious, which will look great for a student’s future career?

 Lesson #2: Awards, accomplishments, and accolades may or may not be fresh content for your target audience.
 Keep the 80/20 rule: 80 percent of content should be all about serving your audience’s needs and use the remaining 20 percent to call them to action or talk about your school.